isomerpages/moe-northshorepri/_departments/Mathematics.md

 Students went on a mathematical exploration outside of the classroom during Math Day Out!

 * **Math  UPS<sup>2</sup> Approach to Problem Solving**
 Problem solving is an essential component in the teaching and learning of Mathematics.
-Students will be introduced to the Math UPS<sup>2</sup> and encouraged to use varied strategies to solve problems, to seek alternative solutions to problems and to create, formulate or extend problems.
+Students will be encouraged to use varied strategies to solve problems, to seek alternative solutions to problems and to create, formulate or extend problems.
+Students will learn the different heuristics skills for problem solving, with an emphasis in model drawing.

 ![](/images/Math_Pic04.jpg)